Tuesday, January 26, 2021

 Q: How can smaller organisations and companies prepare to be agile and forward-looking?

 A: Response that is needed is immediate.
-So therefore, the first thing they can do is to collaborate.
+So, therefore, the first thing they can do is to collaborate.
 To collaborate with a partner who can leapfrog on information, technology, and process.
 They will help partner with you and enable that journey to become faster.
 But at the same time, it is important to strengthen your own roots.
 Investing in people and having the right kind of team and their mindset is extremely important.
 Also, it is never too late to adopt technologies.

-Q: How do we strengthen district level skill development?
+Q: How do we strengthen district-level skill development?

 A: Districts are the microcosm of larger India.
 All governance is actually structured around districts.
-Which is why we mandated a study on creating a district skill development framework.
+This is why we mandated a study on creating a district skill development framework.
 This study looks at various players in the district.
-Under players there are employers, small or large industries.
-We talk to employers, what the future of their industry looks like and we talk to young people to find out their aspirations.
-Our strategy would be to look at local industry, to look at local produce, what are the kind of opportunities in the agriculture sector, and to look through district lens to figure out what are the kind of jobs that are needed.
+Under players, there are employers, small or large industries.
+We talk to employers, about what the future of their industry looks like and we talk to young people to find out their aspirations.
+Our strategy would be to look at the local industry, to look at local produce, what are the kind of opportunities in the agriculture sector, and to look through district lens to figure out what are the kind of jobs that are needed.
 In districts, it is not always the agri or the agri-allied activities.
 We should look at opportunities for rural women to become local entrepreneurs.

 Finally, I would like to say that any organisation in the social space are dealing with the challenge of quality and scale along with keeping the local flavour.

 Tags: AgilityForward-lookingMs.
-Anita Rajan CEO Tata STRIVENano Unicorn Programme with the Government of OdishaOnline learning during COVID-19Responding to COVID-19Skill India with TatasTata Group CSRTata Skill developmentTata STRIVE
+Anita Rajan CEO Tata STRIVENano Unicorn Programme with the Government of OdishaOnline learning during COVID-19Responding to COVID-19Tata STRIVETata STRIVE CoursesTata STRIVE initiatives in Skill development

 Previous Post